Xandeum/xandeum-web3.js/docs/markdown/functions/bigbang.md

 `string`

 A stringified integer representing the number of replicas for the new file system.
+Must be 2 or greater.
+The total number of copies will be replica_count + 1 (one original plus the replicas).

 ### wallet